ghoshmeheli/ghoshmeheli.github.io/content/publication/conference-paper/index.md

 ---
-title: 'Sustained delivery of 4-phenylbutyric acid via chitosan nanoparticles in foam for decontamination and treatment of lewisite-mediated skin injury'
+title: 'Sustained delivery of 4 phenylbutyric acid via chitosan nanoparticles in foam for decontamination and treatment of lewisite-mediated skin injury'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here